Page Contents

 Residents are required to leave residence by whichever date is earlier:

-- within 48 hours of their final 2025 Fall assessment (exam or assignment) date*;
+- within 48 hours of their final 2025 Fall assessment date (exam or assignment)*;

-These check-out dates are set in order to maintain a positive environment for students who are still completing exams and assignments.
+These check-out dates are set in order to maintain a positive environment for students who are still completing assessments.

-*Residents whose departure deadline is between December 6th and December 21st have until 11:59pm (midnight) on your move-out date to check out of residence.
-Residents moving out on December 22nd must check out by 12pm (noon).
+*Residents whose check-out deadline is between December 4th and December 20th have until 11:59pm (midnight) on their check-out date to leave residence.
+Residents who are leaving on December 21st must check out by 12:00pm (noon).

 Exam Period Extensions

-All applications will be reviewed by the Office of Residence and Student Life and confirmations will be sent out in early December.
-Permission to remain in the residences during this time period is not automatic and is subject to the Dean’s approval.
+Permission to stay is not granted automatically and is subject to the Dean’s approval.
+After submission, requests will be reviewed by the Office of Residence and Student Life and confirmations will be sent out in early December.

 Winter Break Stays

-New College residents can apply for a full residence stay during the Winter Break.
+New College residents can apply for a partial or full stay in residence during the Winter Break.
 Residents can request:

-All applications will be reviewed by the Office of Residence and Student Life and confirmations will be sent out in early December.
-Permission to remain in the residences during this time period is not automatic and is subject to the Dean’s approval.
+Permission to stay is not granted automatically and is subject to the Dean’s approval.
+After submission, requests will be reviewed by the Office of Residence and Student Life and confirmations will be sent out in early December.

 Residence Service Closures